dialog-semiconductor/BLE_SDK6_examples/connectivity/ble_temperature_ntf/Readme.md

 ## How to run the example

 ### Setup
-Before launching the Keil project, make sure to link the SDK and project environment using the Python linker script `dlg_make_keil_vx.xxx`.
-More information [Here](https://www.dialog-semiconductor.com/sites/default/files/sw-example-da145x-example-setup.pdf).
+For the initial setup of the project that involves linking the SDK to this SW example, please follow the Readme [here](__Github sdk6 readme link__).

 1. Start Keil using the `ble_temperature_ntf.uvprojx` Keil project file.

 2. Expand the dialog shown in the red box in the image below.